jiaoyining/jiaoyining.github.io/README.md

 # Hobbies
 In my free time, I enjoy writing poems.
-I was invited to *Chinese Poetry New Discovery* Poetry Camp in 2018 as one of the twelve selected campers in China and some of my works were published in *Poetry Periodical*,*Chinese Poetry*, etc.
+I was invited to *Chinese Poetry New Discovery* Poetry Camp in 2018 as one of the twelve selected campers and some of my works were published in *Poetry Periodical*,*Chinese Poetry*, etc.